Hoyt Vandenberg: Later life

 A scratch golfer, he spent much time on golf courses.
 He was also a lover of movies, Westerns, and scotch.
 Vandenberg retired from active duty on June 30, 1953, and he died nine months later, at the Walter Reed Army Medical Center of prostate cancer at the age of 55.
 He is interred in Section 30 of Arlington National Cemetery.

 His wife, Gladys Merritt (Rose) Vandenberg (1898–1978), started the concept of the Arlington Ladies while he was Air Force Chief of Staff.
-The program provides that a military lady of the appropriate service represents the service chief at all military funerals at Arlington National Cemetery.
+The program provides that a woman of the appropriate military service represents the service chief at all military funerals at Arlington National Cemetery.
 She was buried, alongside her husband, in Arlington National Cemetery upon her death on January 9, 1978.
-They are survived by their children, Gloria Vandenberg Miller and Hoyt S. Vandenberg, Jr.
+They are survived by their children, Gloria Vandenberg Miller (1925–2022) and Hoyt S. Vandenberg, Jr., who had married the daughter of another Air Force general, Leon W. Johnson.

 Namesakes

 On October 4, 1958, the missile and space base at Camp Cooke in Lompoc, California, was renamed Vandenberg Air Force Base (which was redesignated Vandenberg Space Force Base in 2021).
 In July 1963, the instrument ship USNS General Hoyt S. Vandenberg (T-AGM-10) was renamed at Cape Canaveral, Florida, for duty on the Eastern Space and Missile Range in the Atlantic.
 One of the two cadets' dormitories at the United States Air Force Academy, Vandenberg Hall, is also named in his honor.
-In addition, a popular enlisted "hangout" for technical school Airmen at Keesler AFB, Mississippi, is named in his honor, as was the Vandenberg Esplanade, along the Merrimack River in Lowell, Massachusetts and part of the Lowell Heritage State Park.
+In addition, Vandenberg Community Center, a "hangout" for technical school Airmen at Keesler AFB, Mississippi, is named in his honor, as was the Vandenberg Esplanade, along the Merrimack River in Lowell, Massachusetts and part of the Lowell Heritage State Park.